SilvrHorizon/MicroAABackendTestProject/USAGE.md

     *items: list                - ( Contains all the objects of the current page )

 # Controllers

+## Login route                  - ( base_url/login )
+- Uses HTTP Basic Auth.
+Pass email and password as credentials
+- Returns: x-access-token which should be included as a HTTP header in all subsequent requests

 ## User                         - ( base_url/users )